podium-lib/podlet/README.md

 #### defaults

-Turns on / off appending a default context `res.locals.podium` on the response.
+Turns on or off the setting of a default context on the http response at `res.locals.podium`.
+This can be very useful when developing locally.

-When a layout server requests a podlet, the default context will be overridden by the context on the requests from the layout server.
-Iow; appending the default context in production does not have much value.
-The default context is mainly useful when doing local development.
+When a layout server sends a request to a podlet, the default context will be overridden by the context from the layout server.
+Because of this, appending the default context does not have much value in production.

-Example of turning on the default context only in development mode:
+_Example of turning on the default context only in development mode:_

 ```js
 const podlet = new Podlet({